syncfusion-content/fileformat-docs/File-Formats/DocIO/word-document-conversion.md

 ### Macros

-DOCM is a macro enabled word document.
+DOCM is a macro enabled Word document.
 It is same as DOCX document contains macros and scripts.
 The DocIO provides only preservation support for macros.
 The following code illustrates how to load and save a macro enabled document using the DocIO library.

 {% tabs %}
 {% highlight c# %}